I’ve heard a lot about this dividend investing book: Dividends Still Don’t Lie.

 My goal over the next few months is to read some different dividend investing books.

 I am very dedicated to dividend stock investing.
 Having implemented my own dividend investing strategy in the early 2000s, I have learned a lot from hands-on experience.

 But I haven’t read many books on dividend investing.
 Up to this point, I have only read the Ultimate Dividend Playbook by Josh Peters.

-Most of my dividend investing knowledge has come from personal finance magazines.
+Most of my information about dividends and dividend investing has come from personal finance magazines.
 And, a couple of investment newsletters dedicated to income investing.